-As an entrepreneur, it can feel like there are a million marketing strategies to choose from.
-You certainly don’t need to do all of them at once (even seasoned entrepreneurs don’t do that!)
-So how do you pick the right channels for your business?
+As an entrepreneur, it can feel like there are a million marketing channels to choose from.
+You absolutely don’t need to do all of them at once (even seasoned entrepreneurs don’t do that!)
+So how do you pick between starting a blog or a newsletter?

-If you’re a brand new business owner looking to kickstart your creative entrepreneurship journey and are struggling to decide what to start and invest your time and energy in, I’m going to answer all your questions.
+Well, if you’re a brand new business owner looking to kickstart your entrepreneurship journey and are struggling to decide what to start and invest your time and energy in, I’m going to answer all your questions.
 These are two powerhouse marketing strategies that have different benefits, pros, and cons.
-But which one should you start with?
-Your time and energy are limited, so let’s make sure it’s put to good use.
+Your time and energy are limited, so let’s make sure you can make the best decision for yourself.

 The beauty of newsletters, especially for business, is they’re a direct line of communication to your subscribers (i.e. people excited to hear from you).
 You can inject your personality, have fun with it, or even sound super corporate if that fits your readers.
 Your goal should be to make your emails engaging, interesting, and/or informative.
 People especially love newsletters that are relatable, funny, surprising, or move them on a deeper level – but make sure any newsletter you start appeals to your desired niche audience.

 A blog is a collection of blog posts published online that allows the publisher to share their perspectives, teachings, and helpful information.
 The most common type of blog post answers a commonly asked question.
-Other popular types include:
+Popular formats include:

 A blog is often used by small business owners to showcase their expertise and attract new clients/customers.
-They help A LOT with SEO purposes and saving time by repurposing blog posts into content for other platforms.
+They help A LOT with SEO purposes and saving time by repurposing blog posts into content for other platforms (like pulling out a main point and turning it into an IG post).
 Done well, a blog can be super profitable in the long-term, especially if you systemize the backend mechanisms to generate passive income.

 Blogging has been around for over a decade, and it’s only getting better.
 Google has finally started prioritizing high-quality, trustworthy content so those who smartly take advantage of today’s opportunity will come out on top in the long-term.
 Starting a blog can take a lot of work, but it can definitely be worth it 10x over.